Etempa-Web-Solutions/Joy-Theme-Documentation/General/coding-style.md

 All code to be properly indented.
 A tab is 4 spaces

+---

 ## CSS Coding Style

-Put any @includes at the top of the selector styles list and try to group similar styles
+Put any `@includes` at the top of the selector styles list and try to group similar styles

 ```css
 .my_class